Kutani Cherry and Bird Tea Pot

 Enhancing Your Daily Rituals

-As a fragile item, we recommend handling it with care to maintain its beauty for years to come.
-Each teapot comes in a stylish paper box, making it a delightful gift for loved ones or a cherished addition to your collection of Japanese ceramics.
-Please note that since this item is also available in stores, it may occasionally be out of stock.
+Each teapot is packaged in a stylish paper box, making it a delightful gift for loved ones or a treasured addition to your collection of Japanese ceramics.
+Handle with care to maintain its beauty for years to come.
+Please note that this item may occasionally be out of stock.
+The Cherry and Bird Kutani Tea Pot is more than just a vessel; it’s an invitation to embrace beauty and the simple pleasures of tea.

 Product Information